raycast/extensions/extensions/chinese-dictionary/README.md

 <h1 align="center">Chinese dictionary</sup></h1>

 <p align="center">
-This is a Raycast extension that explains text using a Chinese dictionary.
+A Raycast extension that explains text using a Chinese dictionary.
 </p>

 <img width="862" src="https://github.com/CofCat456/raycast-chinese-dictionary/assets/93901409/0c5ee7a3-d7ce-4fdd-897d-cf9d8bdb51e7">

-## Motivation

-When sending messages, I often try to avoid making my language too straightforward by using words that I don’t commonly use, such as “kindly request.”
-However, I’m sometimes unsure about the proper usage of these words, so I need to consult a dictionary.
-Since I don’t want to open a browser, I hope to use Raycast to look up words in the dictionary.

-## Installation
+## How to use

 > [!IMPORTANT]
-> You need to apply for an API key from the Educational [Educational Encyclopedia](https://pedia.cloud.edu.tw/Home/OpenAPI) first.
+> You need to first apply for an account with the [Educational Encyclopedia](https://sso.cloud.edu.tw/login) and obtain an [API Key](https://pedia.cloud.edu.tw/home/openapi).

 ## Features

+Search on Educational Encyclopedia.

 ### Word or Idiom Translation